 Charlotte is a Fellow of the Chartered Institute of Public Finance and Accountancy (FCPFA)

-Responsibilities: Operational delivery and performance, Hospital Management Board; Emergency Preparedness and Business Continuity; Decontamination; Performance management framework; Informatics; Health Records
+Responsibilities: Operational delivery and performance, Hospital Management Board; Emergency Preparedness and Business Continuity; Decontamination; Performance management framework; Informatics; Health Records; Senior Information Risk Officer (SIRO).

 Responsibilities: Responsible Officer for medical and dental practitioners, medical revalidation, education and training, Caldicott Guardian, Information Governance, Mortality, Cancer, Medicines Management, Clinical Audit & Effectiveness, Research, Radiation, and (jointly with Chief Nurse) Clinical Practice.